SALabUFMG/SALabUFMG.github.io/_pages/fof24.md

 ---

 <!-- pages/fof24.md -->
-Do you want to be a sponsor of this event? <a href='../sponsorship/'>Click here</a> and know more about our sponsorships options
+Be a part of our extraordinary event and showcase your brand's commitment to excellence.
+<a href='../sponsorship/'>Click here</a> to explore our exclusive sponsorship packages and discover how we can create a tailored partnership that aligns with your goals.
 <hr>

 ### Tickets